ryzokuken/mf2-docs/guide-v2.md

 ### Annotations

-An annotation is part of an expression containing either a function together with its associated options, or a private-use or reserved sequence.
+An annotation is part of an expression containing either a function call together with its associated options, or a private-use or reserved sequence.

 An annotation can appear in an expression by itself or following a single operand.
-When following an operand, the operand serves as input to the annotation.
+If an operand is present, that operand serves as input to the annotation.

 #### Function calls

-i18n functions such as common formatters can be called as functions within expressions using the following syntax, with the input followed by the function call and finally the options.
+Annotations can call functions, including either custom functions that are registered by the user in the function registry or default functions which are supposed to assist you in performing common i18n operations such as formatting common data types.
+The syntax for making function calls is as follows, with the operand followed by the function name and finally the options.

 **EXAMPLE**
 ```